Weaving (horse): Causes

-Ultimately, the domestication of horses is considered to be the cause of stable vices such as weaving.
+Ultimately, the housing condition of horses is considered to be the cause of stable vices such as weaving.
 There are no reports of wild horses displaying weaving behaviour, mainly because these horses are in their natural state, i.e. they are not confined or on a schedule.
-Domesticated horses are often housed in stalls (typically 8x8 or 12x12) at night, and are allowed turnout (i.e. time outside) during the day.
+Domestic horses are often housed in stalls (typically 8x8 or 12x12) at night, and are allowed turnout (i.e. time outside) during the day.
 Horses that are housed in solitary confinement from other horses, or those that do not get daily turnout, or inadequate turnout, are more at risk for developing stable vices such as weaving.

 Horses often perform this vice due to stress.
 Horses tend to weave near the door of their stall, possibly because they desire to leave the stall to move around.
 Horses also sometimes weave near a window to the aisle or the exterior of the stable, which would provide visual stimulation.

 Stress during critical periods such as weaning may also contribute to the development of stables vices.

 However, some horses that have developed the habit will also weave while turned out, signifying that the problem is not solely one of confinement.

 Many equestrians believe weaving is a learned habit.
 However, some experts theorize that weaving could more likely develop in horses with a genetic predisposition to it.
 Thus, there is a debate over whether weaving is a learned behavior that horses pick up by observing another horse who weaves, or if it is an inborn tendency that develops under a certain set of environmental conditions.
 These two arguments fail to take into account the fact that most behaviours can be both genetically and environmentally influenced.
 It is possible that both sides are correct to some extent.
 Horses that exhibit non-stereotypical weaving do not necessarily begin after watching another horse weaving (stereotypical or non-stereotypical), suggesting that horses can begin weaving without learning it from another horse.

 Some people claim that it is usually safe to allow other horses to see a weaver, unless it is known that the horse may be genetically predisposed (their sire or dam was a weaver).
 Others feel it is caused by environmental factors, and that other horses in the same setting will pick up the behavior once a single horse starts.
 However, this may be due to all horses experiencing similar stresses, and thus engaging in similar behavior.

 Weaving may also be caused by anticipation of predictable events such as feeding or turnout, as the behavior has been observed to increase prior to these events.